The Basics of Tracking

 - An Account – not to be confused with a regular Google account – is the highest-level entity you can create.
 This would typically be your business.
 Each account can in theory hold up to 50 properties, although such a number is rarely necessary.
 Complex scenarios aside, I generally recommend sticking to a one-property-per-account arrangement unless you have a very good reason to do otherwise.
 This helps keep your setup lean and efficient.

 - A Property is a specific website or mobile app.
 Tracking code fires data to the property-level, identified by its Unique ID number.
-Take the ID in Builtvisible's tracking code as an example: UA-430882-9.
-The portion in red is the account number, the digit in blue is the property number.
-Note, however, that it recently became possible to transfer properties between accounts, so don't make assumptions based on this number.
+Take the ID in Builtvisible’s tracking code as an example: UA-430882-9.
+The middle portion (430882) is the account number; the digit at the end (9) is the property number.
+Note, however, that it recently became possible to transfer properties between accounts, so don’t make assumptions based on this number.

 - Views are your access points for reports.
 A view is a defined way of viewing the data from a property, perhaps filtered or processed in a certain way.
 Each property can hold 25 views.
 Because the data in a view can be manipulated, it’s very important to maintain at least one raw unfiltered view to provide a point of comparison; a control variable, if you will.